- Catalog Manager

 - Select – Links the selected authority name or subject heading to your bibliographic record.

-- Add record to editing list – If the authority record that appears when you select View is local, not locked by another user, and not already included in the authority draft list, you can add it to your authority draft list by using this option.
+- Add record to editing list – If the authority record that appears when you select View is local, not locked by another user, and not already included in the authority draft list, use this option to add it to your authority draft list.
 Select Add record to editing list to add the local authority record to your working records list as shown in the example below.
 After the record has been added to your working records list, you can edit this local authority record in the MD Editor.

 Edit – If the authority record that appears when you select View is local and not locked by another user, you can select Edit to modify the local authority record.
 Note that this capability is also available from Browse Bibliographic Headings (Resources > Cataloging > Browse Bibliographic Headings).View / Edit Local Authority RecordBrowse Bibliographic Headings Local Authority Editing